Five things you should know to safely tow your caravan

 5. Trailer Sway

 Nothing can be more frightening while towing your caravan than trailer sway.
-It could be a sudden gust of wind, a passing truck or a quick steering correction can start your caravan swaying or fishtailing.
+It could be a sudden gust of wind, a passing truck or a quick steering correction that can start your caravan swaying or fishtailing.
 The loss of control can mean tipping your caravan or causing a serious accident.

 Even some of the most experienced drivers have lost control of their caravans with disastrous results.
 A brief encounter with sway on the highway can quickly put a damper on your trip and make you think about putting the caravan back in the garage or even up for sale.